Best Employer of Record in Dubai: Top EORs of 2026

 The payroll obligations add another layer.
 You must comply with the Wage Protection System, pay salaries in AED on a monthly cycle, and accrue end-of-service gratuity from day one.
 That gratuity runs at 21 days of basic pay per year for the first five years, then 30 days per year after that.
 It's a real liability that compounds over time and must be paid out on termination.
 If you're hiring Emiratis, a firm minimum wage of AED 6,000 per month applies from January 1, 2026, with existing contracts needing updates by June 30, 2026.

 An EOR already has the legal entity, the MOHRE relationships, and the payroll systems in place.
 You can have a compliant hire in days rather than the months it would take to set up your own entity.
-For a full breakdown of labor laws, payroll, and benefits, read our Dubai hiring guide.
+For a full breakdown of labor laws, payroll, and benefits, read our UAE hiring guide.

 How to evaluate an EOR for Dubai